JoseDeFreitas/awesome-youtubers/README.md

 <br/>
 <br/>

-> Watch video tutorials from YouTubers that teach you about technology.
+> ▶️ An awesome list of awesome YouTubers that teach about technology.
+Tutorials about web development, computer science, machine learning, game development, cybersecurity, and more.

 <details>
 	<summary>Extra information</summary>